-- In the tenth year of monitoring, the restored wetland continues to provide habitat for an array of invertebrates, fish, and birds, and wetland plants, some of which are regionally rare and/or of fishery and conservation interest. - Although the wetland is providing resource value it has not met the performance criteria required for successful mitigation, which will be discussed in the next presentation that reviews the results from performance monitoring in 2021.
+- In the twelfth year of performance monitoring, the restored wetland continues to provide habitat for an array of invertebrates, fish, and birds, and wetland plants, some of which are regionally rare and/or of fishery and conservation interest. - Although the wetland is providing resource value it has not met the performance criteria required for successful mitigation, which will be discussed in the next presentation that reviews the results from performance monitoring in 2023.